cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 of resources.
 This allows players to progress semi-linearly with respect to the non-linear scaling of incoming resources.

-In Factorio, for example, creating higher-level components requires significantly more materials and time.
+In *Factorio*, for example, creating higher-level components requires significantly more materials and time.

 <figure class="align-right">